Create a Discussion topic in D2L Brightspace

 New Category screen with category name and enrollment type fields

-5. Under ‘Create Workspace’ section, select Set up discussion areas checkbox.
+6. Under ‘Create Workspace’ section, select Set up discussion areas check box.

-6. Select an existing discussion forum, or click the Create forum link to create a new discussion forum.
+7. Select an existing discussion forum, or select the Create forum link to create a new discussion forum.

 Create new topic radio button selected under Set up discussion areas

-10. In the Title field, you can leave the title as is, or rename it.
-The Title is the discussion topic's title that is visible to students and yourself in the Discussions tool.
+11. In the Title field, rename it, such as the name of your group category.
+The title is the discussion topic's title available to your students and yourself in the Discussions tool.

 The "Create one topic with threads separate by group" option on the 'Create Restricted Topics' screen